 Dutch Design Week - 2021

 3D printing has become an established production technology for designers over the past years and is now taking the architecture and construction industry by storm with the advent of concrete additive manufacturing.
-In their latest project, Vertico has teamed up with Assistant Professor Cristina Nan to teach the seminar Concrete Futures, at department of Architectural Design and Engineering of the Technical University of Eindhoven.
+In their latest project, Vertico has teamed up with Assistant Professor Cristina Nan to teach the seminar Concrete Futures, at the department of Architectural Design and Engineering of the Technical University of Eindhoven.
 Students were invited to explore algorithm-aided design and to develop parametric columns for 3D concrete printing.
 The designs showcase experimentation with new material expressions for concrete, slicing techniques and algorithmic patterning strategies.

 “The aim of this project is to focus on the aesthetic, algorithm-aided innovation that is now available to designers and architects.
 This technique enables us to produce unique columns at virtually no extra cost.”